ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCeph.md

   You should see HEALTH_OK.
 If not, look for your error message in the troubleshooting section below.

+  If you did not install the rados gateway (rgw) then you will not yet see any pools defined.

   The likelihood is that your health message will say something like:

   ```